oracle/coherence-js-client/README.md

 ### Declare Your Dependency

-To use the Coherence gRPC JavaScript Client, simply declare it as a dependency in your project's `package.json`:
+To use the JavaScript Client for Oracle Coherence, simply declare it as a dependency in your project's `package.json`:
 ```
 ...